-Loss per Common Share.
-Basic loss per common share (Basic EPS) is computed by dividing net loss available to common shareholders (Numerator) by the weighted average number of common shares outstanding (Denominator) during the period.
+Income (Loss) per Common Share.
+Basic income (loss) per common share (Basic EPS) is computed by dividing net income (loss) available to common shareholders (Numerator) by the weighted average number of common shares outstanding (Denominator) during the period.
 Diluted loss per common share (Diluted EPS) is similar to the computation of Basic EPS except that the Denominator is increased to include the number of additional common shares that would have been outstanding if the dilutive potential common shares had been issued.
 In addition, in computing the dilutive effect of convertible securities, the Numerator is adjusted to add back the after-tax amount of interest recognized in the period associated with any convertible debt.
-The computation of Diluted EPS does not assume exercise or conversion of securities that would have an anti-dilutive effect on net earnings per share
+The computation of Diluted EPS does not assume exercise or conversion of securities that would have an anti-dilutive effect on net earnings per share.

-Basic and diluted net loss per share are equivalent because the Company has incurred a net loss in all periods presented causing any potentially dilutive securities to be anti-dilutive.
+For the year ended December 31, 2018, the basic and diluted net income per share are equivalent at \$0.19 per share.
+For the year ended December 31, 2017, the basic and diluted net loss per share are equivalent at (\$0.20) because the Company had incurred a net loss causing any potentially dilutive securities to be anti-dilutive.
 Dilutive securities include non-vested restricted shares issued under the Company's share-based incentive plan, shares issuable under certain of the Company's partnership arrangements and shares issuable under stock purchase warrants.
-The calculation of net loss per share excludes dilutive securities totaling 656,758 and 643,510 shares for the years ended December 31, 2017 and 2016, respectively.
+The calculation of net income (loss) per share includes dilutive shares totaling 733,944 shares for the year ended December 31, 2018 and excludes shares totaling 656,758 shares for the year ended December 31, 2017.